Red Letter Day & Ghost in the Graveyard (2019) Indie Fundamentals

 Ghost in the Graveyard

-The new horror 2019, Ghost in the Graveyard begins of course, in an actual graveyard.
+The new horror 2019, Ghost in the Graveyard, begins, of course, in an actual graveyard.
 Some young whippersnappers are out and about in the middle of the night playing a good game of chasies.
-Of course, one thing leads to another and as the saying goes, it’s all fun and games until someone gets falls into an open grave.
+Of course, one thing leads to another, and as the saying goes, it’s all fun and games until someone falls into an open grave.

 What begins as looking like a run-of-the-mill revenge haunting takes a turn about halfway through.
-All the pieces to the narrative never quite fit together though and nothing really flows as a whole unit.
-There are glimmers of good intentions here and there but ultimately the end didn’t really justify the road to get there.
+All the pieces to the narrative never quite fit together, though, and nothing flows as a whole unit.
+There are glimmers of good intentions here and there, but ultimately, the end didn’t really justify the road to get there.

 Sharp Nails And A Ghost

-I had a lot of trouble digesting the film given the most robust casting only covered about three people.
-There are also some lines that are so cheesy Jake Busey had to have one too many close-ups to even say them.
+I had a lot of trouble digesting the film, given that the most robust casting only covered about three people.
+Some lines are so cheesy that Jake Busey had to have one too many close-ups to even say them.

 As a directorial debut, I feel this was visually clean in its execution but messy in its details.
-Those that enjoy horror mysteries with religious subtext will like this one but for me, it didn’t quite get there.
+Those who enjoy horror mysteries with religious subtext will like this one, but for me, it didn’t quite get there.

 I give Ghost in the Graveyard